 The claims are handled and the defects are removed by GD without undue delay; however, within a maximum of 30 days after the warranty has been claimed.
 Once the warranty is claimed, the period of 30 days can be extended as per the agreement with the consumer; however, only for a period other than indefinite or unreasonably long.
 After the period (extended period) expires, the claimed defect is deemed to have indeed existed and the consumer has the same rights as if the defect in question was identified to be other than capable of being removed.

 2. Purchaser – Entrepreneur

-Claims of purchasers-entrepreneurs are resolved by GD within a maximum of 40 days after the warranty has been claimed; and the result is emailed to the contact email address of the purchaser-entrepreneur.
+Claims of purchasers-entrepreneurs are resolved by GDM within a maximum of 40 days after the warranty has been claimed; and the result is emailed to the contact email address of the purchaser-entrepreneur.

 V. Common Provisions

 The purchaser is issued a written document including information as to the date of the claim, result, repair (if any), duration and reasons (if any) for rejecting the claim.

 After the claim is handled, the purchaser is notified by GDM as of the result by telephone, text message or email.
 Goods shipped by a shipping company are automatically shipped backed to the purchaser’s address once the claim is completely handled.

 If the claim is accepted as legitimate and the goods are repaired or replaced, the warranty period is extended for the period of handling the claim; this period commencing one day after the day the warranty has been claimed and terminating on the day the purchaser has been informed about the result.